 How a Dad Rescued His Little Boy

-A bittersweet reunion
+page A bittersweet reunion

 What followed was a nightmare.
 Bruna remarried, became pregnant -- then tragically died in childbirth.
 Then Sean's grandparents announced they would not give up their U.S.-born grandson.
 David was begrudgingly permitted to come to Brazil and see his son.